 Requirement and Specification

-This section describes the requirement and specifications of the software.
+This section describes the requirements and specifications of the software.
 We hope specifying the requirements can be better to get the coal.
 The first part is an overall description of the user requirements of both functional and non-functional.
 The second part outlines functional system specifications and related non-functional specifications of the software.

 User Requirements